MauroLuzzatto/Q-Learning-Demo-Play-nChain/README.md

 # Reinforcement-Learning--Notebook
 ### Introduction to Reinforcement Learning and the Q-Learning Algorithm

+This notebook is supposed to give someone interested in reinforcement learning a short and easy understandable introduction.
+Additionally, the notebook shows how a Q-Learning algorithm can be implemented and used within an OpenAI Gym environment.

 This notebook is based on the following Q-learning algorithm code:
 - https://github.com/simoninithomas/Deep_reinforcement_learning_Course/blob/master/Q%20learning/Taxi-v2/Q%20Learning%20with%20OpenAI%20Taxi-v2%20video%20version.ipynb